piratuks/angular-lib-template/README.md

-# Seed project for Angular 8+ libraries
+# Angular 8 empty library projects template

 **This repository contains a seed project for developing Angular 8 modules / libraries, which provides the following features:**